benNthen/aws-ai-image-recognition/README.md

 # AWS Image Recognition App
-A program that uses AWS API to recognize the image of the vehicle.
+A program that uses AWS API Rekognition Image's DetectLabels action to recognize the image of the vehicle.

 ## Using this repository
 You can run the app on your local computer using the latest version of JetBrain's PyCharm.